 - Layer the cakes.
-Place one of the cooled cake layers bottom side up on a cake base and put the base on a cake turntable.
+Place one of the cooled layers bottom side up on a cardboard base and put the base on a turntable.
 Spread a liberal amount of icing on top of the cake, then repeat with the other two layers, ending with a layer of icing on top.

 - Crumb coat the sides.
-Spread icing on the sides of the cake with an angled spatula, filling in gaps with additional icing.
-Scrape off most of the icing from the sides and top of the cake with the angled spatula or a bench scraper.
-Chill the crumb coated cake for 30 minutes.
+Spread icing on the sides with an angled spatula, filling in gaps with additional icing.
+Scrape off most of the icing from the sides and top with the angled spatula or a bench scraper.
+Chill for 30 minutes.

 - Smooth the finish.
 Do any small touch ups to the icing and finish smoothing the icing with the angled spatula.

 - Decorate.
 Place the remaining buttercream in a piping bag fitted with an open star tip, such as the Wilton 1M or the Ateco 824.
-Pipe rosettes of buttercream around the top of the cake and sprinkle with poppy seeds if desired.
+Pipe rosettes of buttercream around the top and sprinkle with poppy seeds if desired.
 Place a small lemon wedge on each rosette.

 - Serve.
-Chill the cake until ready to serve, then cut in slices with a smooth-bladed knife.
-Store leftover cake in an airtight cake carrier to keep it moist and refrigerate.
+Chill until ready to serve, then cut in slices with a smooth-bladed knife.
+Refrigerate leftovers in an airtight container to keep it moist.